animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Another interpretation is that his love — literally — is tied to a soulmate, one he hasn't met yet, someone in the future who he will love, guaranteed to him by the stars.
 I like that interpretation, too, but it's out of context for what the narrator is primarily conveying in this specific sonnet, the injustice of the world that leads the narrator, through Shakespeare's words, to cry for death.
 >
 > Every other interpretation, besides this literal one, is wrong in some way that I can specify if they're listed.
-In short, they diverge from the point of the sonnet and undermine the narrator's struggle.
+In short, they diverge from the commentary of the sonnet and undermine the narrator's struggle.

 Here is an excerpt from my own suicide note that I'd written, trying to describe what my last moments hypothetically would've been: